 A lactation consultant will help your baby with the right latching positions.
 That will help the baby to suck breasts properly ensuring the baby gets enough milk supply.

 Take Help Of Your Doctor

-If you don’t see a change even after trying various methods mentioned here, you should take help of your doctor and get the medicines prescribed that will help you to lactate properly and sufficiently.
+If you don’t see a change even after trying various methods mentioned here, you should take the help of your doctor and get the medicines prescribed that will help you to lactate properly and sufficiently.

 Add Lactating Foods To Your Diet

 Yes, your food plays a major role in this journey of breastfeeding.
-Make sure you add the foods like Fenugreek leaves and seeds, Garlic, Milk, Coconut, lentils, Asparagus, Green Leafy Vegetables etc to your diet which are known to be the best foods that increase milk supply quickly.
+Make sure you add the foods like Fenugreek leaves and seeds, Garlic, Milk, Coconut, lentils, Asparagus, Green Leafy Vegetables, etc to your diet which are known to be the best foods that increase milk supply quickly.